-A. Dundrum on Ice has a special supervised team trained in this area and our rink and skates are suitable for children of about 3 years and upwards who can walk independently.
+A. The Dundrum on Ice rink and skates are suitable for children of about 3 years and upwards who can walk independently.
 We have a selection of twin blade bobby skates and helmets for small children but suggest you bring your own cycling helmet, gloves and other equipment if you can.
 For younger and less experienced children we recommend you bring them during a quieter session.
 Our Box Office team on 01-5242101 can advise on this.

 Q. Do you provide skates and what is your largest size?